John Silva Meehan: Appointment

 Upon Jackson's election in 1828, the incoming administration began a mass shift of government positions in favor of supportive Democrats via the spoils system.
 George Watterston, the librarian of Congress since 1815, had strong connections to many of Jackson's opponents, including Henry Clay.
 Watterston was later described by historian David C. Mearns as having been a "librarian of one side of the aisle".
 Jackson originally intended to replace Watterston with Charles P. Tutt, but Tutt declined in favor of a position as U.S. Navy Agent at Pensacola.

 Green wrote to Andrew Jackson on April 23, 1829, recommending Meehan as Watterston's replacement for librarian of Congress.
 Green, in increasing amounts of debt, wished to hire an assistant editor at a lower rate than that agreed for Meehan.
 Biographer Christian Nappo described the letter as significantly embellishing Meehan's scholarly capabilities and his appointment itself as "purely an act of political patronage".

+I am much at a loss to find the terms to express to you the solicitude which I feel on behalf of Mr. Meehan ...
+My personal acquaintance with him commenced in the spring of 1826, when I found him the Editor of the Telegraph.
+He then relinquished the establishment to me, and accepted a salary of $1200 per annum.
+I have found him to be an able auxiliary, a faithful friend, and one of those men rarely to be found—a strictly conscientious and pious Christian.
+His ardent attachment to you, and his devotion to the great principles upon which you have been elected, is surpassed by those of no other individual.
+He is the father of an amiable family, who are entirely dependent upon his earnings for support.
+He is a good scholar, a printer and publisher by profession, and of the most amiable and conciliatory manners.
+He has not, that I know of a single enemy—yet no man has more firmness.
+So much for the man.